cgarryZA/real-estate-montecarlo/README.md

 ## Research Direction

-This simulator provides a foundation for future quantitative studies, such as:
+This simulator provides a foundation for future quantitative extensions, such as:

 - Optimal refinance timing under uncertainty.
-- Dynamic leverage optimization.
+- Dynamic leverage control using reinforcement learning.
-- Risk-return trade-offs for real assets with stochastic cash flows.
+- Risk-return frontiers for stochastic real assets.
-- Integration with portfolio-level real estate models.
+- Integration into larger portfolio optimisation frameworks.

 ---

 ## License

 MIT License.
-Feel free to use, modify, and extend this project for academic or commercial research.
+Feel free to use, modify, and extend this project for academic or commercial purposes.

 ---